sheethalu/search-loan-application/README.md

 This repository showcases a collection of well-structured, tested and developer-friendly API documentations written in Markdown.

 ## About Me
-I’m Sheethal U, a Manual QA Engineer and technical writer specializing in Manual QA, API Testing, API documentation, and developer manuals.
+I’m Sheethal U, a Manual QA Engineer and technical writer specializing in Manual testing, API Testing, API documentation, and developer manuals.

 ## Portfolio Projects
 Below folder contains a Markdown documentation (README.md), Test cases, Postman collection, and Postman documentation for a specific API or developer use case.